kronos93/webapp-webpack-plugin/README.md

     apply(compiler) {
       compiler.hooks.make.tapAsync("A", (compilation, callback) => {
         compilation.hooks.webappWebpackPluginBeforeEmit.tapAsync("B", (result, callback) => {
+          // The result of favicons library can be modified here
+          // and it will be returned to WebApp Plugin to be emit, be careful.
+          // Add your custom functions below
           console.log(result);
+          // Return the custom result
           return callback(null, result);
         });
         return callback();
       })
     }